OfficeDev/O365-Win-Connect/README.md

    3. A Services Manager dialog box will appear.
 Choose **Office 365** and then **Register your app**.
    4. On the sign-in dialog box, enter the user name and password for your Office 365 tenant.
 This user name will often follow the pattern <your-name>@<tenant-name>.onmicrosoft.com.
 If you don't already have a an Office 365 tenant, you can get a free Developer Site as part of your MSDN Benefits or sign up for a free trial.
    5. After you're signed in, you will see a list of all the services.
 No permissions will be selected, since the app is not registered to use any services yet.
-   6. To register for the services used in this sample, choose the **(Mail) - Send mail as a user** permission.
+   6. To register for the services used in this sample, choose the **(Mail) - Send mail as you** permission.
 The dialog will look like this:
 ![](/Readme-images/O365-Windows-Connect-ServicesManager.png "Windows Phone interface for the O365-WinPlatform-Connect sample")
    7. After you click **OK** in the Services Manager dialog box, assemblies for connecting to Office 365 APIs will be added to your project.